Saturday Night Live season 35: MacGruber film

 The first SNL film since 2000's The Ladies Man, MacGruber was released on May 21, 2010.
 The film, starring SNL cast members Will Forte and Kristen Wiig and former cast member Maya Rudolph, is based on the "MacGruber" sketches from the show.
 It received mixed reviews from critics and, in spite of a wide initial release, was a box office bomb.
-After a two-week opening commitment during which it was shown in 2,546 theaters, it was dropped from all but 177 theaters starting in its third week, a drop exceeded since 1982 only by Meet Dave and The Rocker.
+After a two-week opening commitment during which it was shown in 2,546 theaters, it was dropped from all but 177 theaters starting in its third week.